timKraeuter/ICSE-2024/README.md

 3. Install the Visual Debugger plugin from the IntelliJ IDEA marketplace (```File < Settings < Plugins``` and search for **Visual Debugger**).
 4. Go to the class ```PartsListTest``` and set a breakpoint at line 14 (directory: ```src/test/java```, package: ```no.hvl.tk.visual.debugger.manueltests.partsList```).
 5. Start debugging and activate the Visual Debugger in the Visual Debugger tool window.
-6. Open the Visual Debugger tool by clicking on the "Launch user interface" button in the Visual Debugger tool window.
+6. Open the Visual Debugger tool by clicking on the "Launch browser" or "Launch embedded browser" button in the Visual Debugger tool window.
 7. Enjoy the Visual Debugger tool.

 # Visual Debugger API